dennnnise/Ada_Resume/resume.md

 * In charge of book processing, shipping, and maintanence of the books

 ### Volunteer
-Center on Contemporary Art _Seattle,wa_
+Center on Contemporary Art _Seattle, Wa_
 * Docent and provide information on exhibits
 * Photographer for special events

 Alternative Spring Break _Olympia, Wa_
-* Traveled with a group of students from the university of illinois to olympia, washington to partner with GRuB to promoto sustainable urban agriculture and build gardens for low-income families
+* Traveled with a group of students from the University of Illinois to Olympia, Wa to partner with GRuB to promote sustainable urban agriculture and build gardens for low-income families

 Women's Resource Center _Champaign, Il_
 * Photographed events such as the annual welcoming week at different locations around campus

 Thomas Paine Elementary School _Urbana, Il_
-* tutored enrichments units in math and reading for grades k-2, and helped faciliate classroom activities
+* Tutored enrichments units in math and reading for grades K-2, and helped faciliate classroom activities

 Stratton Elementary School _Champaign, Il_
-* created buletin boards and learning games for second graders
+* Created bulletin boards and learning games for second graders